redhat-developer/alizer/go/README.md

 components, err := recognizer.DetectComponents("./")
 ```

-Port detection is a long and consuming job and because of the different algorithm used for each different framework it deserves its own section.
+Port detection is a long and consuming job and because of the different algorithms used for each different framework it deserves its own section.
 For more info check [port detection](docs/port_detection.md)

 For more info about name detection plase check the [name detection](docs/name_detection.md) doc.
 ### Devfile Detection